koroban/WhoisParser/README.md

 ToDos
 -----
 * Caching of data for better performance and to reduce requests
+* Change HTTP Adapter to use GET/POST
+* Change Socket Adapter to be able to use Socks to split requests.

 Known bugs to be fixed in further versions
 ------------------------------------------
 * [Template] gTLD cps-datensysteme - need caching for testing, because after 5 requests you get blocked
-* [Template] .CZ - found a strange behavior by matching the contact handles with google.cz
 * [Template] .BJ - recursive lookup for handles

 Tested with following RIRs and TLDs